 Several myths and legends signify the importance of Emeralds in several traditions.
 For instance, in ancient Indian tradition, Hindus believed in offering emeralds to Lord Krishna.
 In return, they will receive knowledge of the soul and the eternal.
 Similarly, several Hindu teachings associate emeralds with the planet Mercury as seen in the traditional Navratna (nine-gems) setting.

 Moreover, there are several ancient royalties who adored these green gemstones including the tempestuous woman monarch of Egypt, Cleopatra.
 As they were considered a symbol of fertility, immortality, wealth and power, she adorned her palace with vibrant emeralds and gifted them to foreign dignitaries.

 Even today, the charm of emeralds has not lessened.
 Headlines come from time to time of celebrities and influencers donning emerald jewellery.

-Also, it’s important to know that although emeralds are harder than many other precious stones (with a rating of 7.5 to 8.0 on the Mohs scale), their internal fissures make them more prone to breakage.
+Also, it’s essential to know that although emeralds are more complex than many other precious stones (with a rating of 7.5 to 8.0 on the Mohs scale), their internal fissures make them more prone to breakage.
 That’s why they are not considered ideal for daily wear.

 These captivating red gemstones have been the symbol of love, courage, emotion, and good fortune.
 For centuries, rubies are considered to be the “King of All Gemstones”.